 - Cut each biscuit in half to double the amount of biscuit discs.
 Press each between the palms of your hand to flatten and gently pull the edges to stretch them out a bit.
 The goal is to get them wide enough to fit the width of your loaf pan.
 Set aside.2 cans homestyle or flaky buttermilk biscuits

 - In a medium bowl, toss your diced apples in the lemon juice – this will keep them from turning brown (and adds a little zing).
-Add brown sugar, sugar, cinnamon, vanilla, nutmeg, ginger and raisins (if desired).
+Add brown sugar, granulated sugar, cinnamon, vanilla, nutmeg, ginger and raisins (if desired).
 Stir to combine.2 large apples or 3 medium apples1 tablespoon lemon juice1/4 cup (55 g) light brown sugar2 tablespoons granulated sugar2 teaspoons ground cinnamon1 teaspoon pure vanilla extract1/4 teaspoon (¼ teaspoon) ground nutmeg1/8 teaspoon (⅛ teaspoon) ground ginger1/4 cup (36 ¼ g) raisins

-- Pour your filling mixture into a large saucepan and warm over medium heat.
-Stir occasionally until apples are soft and sauce starts to thicken.
+- Pour your filling mixture into a medium saucepan and warm over medium heat.
+Stir occasionally until apples are soft and sauce starts to thicken, about 5 minutes.
 Remove from heat and let cool for a few minutes.

 - Hold loaf pan in one hand vertically and at a slight angle*, and place one of your biscuits at the bottom (flat against the side).
 Spoon about a tablespoon of the filling mixture on top of the biscuit, as much in the center as possible.
 Top with another biscuit and press the bottom and sides against the biscuit below it to help seal the filling and prevent it from leaking out the sides.
 Spoon another tablespoon of filling on top and continue this process until you've used all the filling and biscuits, finishing with a biscuit.

-- In a small bowl, combine confectioners’ sugar, vanilla, butter and milk and stir briskly to combine.
+- In a small bowl, combine powdered sugar, vanilla, butter and milk and stir briskly to combine.
 You want to be able to pour the glaze, so add more milk to thin it out if necessary.1 cup (120 g) confectioners’ sugar (powdered sugar)1 tablespoon unsalted butter1 teaspoon milk1/2 teaspoon (½ teaspoon) pure vanilla extract

 - Pour glaze over top of loaf in whatever way your little heart desires*.
 Serve slices warmed and enjoy!